yxie91/MTL_xIV_lddmm_analysis/README.md

 # MTL_xIV_lddmm_analysis
 # Rostral Associations of MRI Atrophy of the Amygdala and Entorhinal Cortex Across the AD Spectrum

-This is a repository of codes for paper "Rostral Associations of MRI Atrophy of the Amygdala and Entorhinal Cortex Across the AD Spectrum" (https://doi.org/10.64898/2026.01.27.26344987).
-It was developed for examining associations of atrophy in the amygdala, entorhinal cortex and hippocampus based on magnetic resonance imaging (MRI) and Positron Emission Tomography (PET) from two independent cohorts: Alzheimer’s Disease Neuroimaging Initiative (ADNI) and Biomarkers of Cognitive Decline Among Normal Individuals (BIOCARD) study.
-It includes longitudinal analysis of volume atrophy in amygdala, ERC/TEC and hippocampus, ERC/TEC cortical thickness reconstruction, amygdala subnuclei analysis, and a correlation study between Tau PET SUVR and volume atrophy rate.
+This repository contains code for the paper "Rostral Associations of MRI Atrophy of the Amygdala and Entorhinal Cortex Across the AD Spectrum" (https://doi.org/10.64898/2026.01.27.26344987).
+It was developed to examine associations between atrophy in the amygdala, entorhinal cortex, and hippocampus, based on magnetic resonance imaging (MRI) and Positron Emission Tomography (PET) from two independent cohorts: the Alzheimer’s Disease Neuroimaging Initiative (ADNI) and the Biomarkers of Cognitive Decline Among Normal Individuals (BIOCARD) study.
+It includes longitudinal analysis of volume atrophy in the amygdala, ERC/TEC, and hippocampus, ERC/TEC cortical thickness reconstruction, amygdala subnuclei analysis, and a correlation study between Tau PET SUVR and volume atrophy rate.

 ## Setup
 For CIS \(Center for Imaging Science\) users at Johns Hopkins University, the root directory for all codes, figures, and results is in /cis/home/yxie91/paper2025.